RRemelgado/CAWaR/README.md

 # CAWaR
-R package to support land cover classification and water management in the Central Asia Basin (SAB)
+R package to support land cover classification and water management in Central Asia.